-Última atualização da página: 30 de junho de 2022
+Última atualização da página: 29 de novembro de 2022

 Centralization has helped onboard billions of people to the World Wide Web and created the stable, robust infrastructure on which it lives.
 At the same time, a handful of centralized entities have a stronghold on large swathes of the World Wide Web, unilaterally deciding what should and should not be allowed.

 Web3 is the answer to this dilemma.
 Instead of a Web monopolized by large technology companies, Web3 embraces decentralization and is being built, operated, and owned by its users.
 Web3 puts power in the hands of individuals rather than corporations.
 Before we talk about Web3, let's explore how we got here.

 Most people think of the Web as a continuous pillar of modern life—it was invented and has just existed since.
 However, the Web most of us know today is quite different from originally imagined.
 To understand this better, it's helpful to break the Web's short history into loose periods—Web 1.0 and Web 2.0.

 In 1989, at CERN, Geneva, Tim Berners-Lee was busy developing the protocols that would become the World Wide Web.
 His idea?
 To create open, decentralized protocols that allowed information-sharing from anywhere on Earth.